yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 {: .hands_on}

 ## Transform aligned sequences into unaligned fasta file format

-To effectively utilize **MAFFT**({% cite Katoh2013 %}), a powerful tool for multiple sequence alignment, it's crucial to provide an unaligned fasta sequence file as input.
-This raw format allows MAFFT to flexibly align sequences based on their similarity, adjusting gaps and mismatches to optimize alignment quality.
-Furthermore is the transformation of the aligned file a helpful exercise to deepen the knowledge about the variety and diversity of different tools existing on the Galaxy website.
+For the primer design we need a *Multiple sequence alignment*, which we can generate with **MAFFT**({% cite Katoh2013 %}).
+To effectively utilize MAFFT it's crucial to provide an unaligned fasta file as input.
+This raw format allows the program to flexibly align sequences based on their similarity and to adjust gaps and mismatches to optimize the alignment quality.
+Furthermore the transformation of the aligned file to an unaligned file is a helpful exercise to deepen your knowledge about the variety and diversity of different tools existing on the Galaxy website.

 > <hands-on-title>Degap the Polio1-genomes</hands-on-title>
 >